textpattern/textpattern.github.io/brand/editorial-guide.md

 ### Quotations marks

-The *Oxford Style Manual* (remember, [we use that](#baseline-references)) defines a ‘modern British practice’ of enclosing quoted text inside single quotation marks, and to use double quotation marks for a quotation within a quotation.[^quotes]
+The *Oxford Style Manual* (remember, [we use that](#baseline-references)) defines a 'modern British practice’ of enclosing quoted text inside single quotation marks, and to use double quotation marks for a quotation within a quotation.[^quotes]

 Textpattern also uses this convention for public-facing material in official projects.
 The convention may not be what most of the English-speaking world uses when it writes (including British news media), but Oxford is not wrong on the clarity and logic of its choice.

 Consider this curious and purely hypothetical example:

-‘Select “‘Testing’” for the **Production status** preference to put your site in testing mode.’
+'Select “'Testing’” for the **Production status** preference to put your site in testing mode.’
 {: .example-text}

 The good news is, you are unlikely to need quotations inside quotations, because all Textpattern material is boring ol’ expository, not narrative.
 You are not a story narrator conveying complex dialogue between characters, so there’s no need to use nested quotations, or to remember the associated punctuation rules, most logical as they are, that go along with the British quotation system.

 If the example above was a line in user documentation and not being quoted here, it would look like this instead:

-Select ‘Testing’ for the **Production status** preference to put your site in testing mode.
+Select 'Testing’ for the **Production status** preference to put your site in testing mode.
 {: .example-text}

-Now ‘Testing’ is properly formatted (normal weight and single quotations marks) following the interface-strings rule for select-box options (see [Headers, labels, and options](/brand/user-docs-guide#headers-labels-and-options) in the user documentation guidelines).
-That’s why it appears as “‘Testing’” when being quoted in the first example.
+Now 'Testing’ is properly formatted (normal weight and single quotations marks) following the interface-strings rule for select-box options (see [Headers, labels, and options](/brand/user-docs-guide#headers-labels-and-options) in the user documentation guidelines).
+That’s why it appears as “'Testing’” when being quoted in the first example.

 Should the marketing team want to get fancy in prose… Punctuation rules for the British quotation system are straight forward: the quotation marks go inside sentence punctuation unless the punctuation is part of the quoted text.
 In the first example, the full point is part of the text being quoted.